How Can End of Life Care Help Your Loved One?

 Diet

-Many people that have been diagnosed with a terminal illness experience physical decline that makes it difficult to carry out daily tasks like maintaining hygiene and self-care.
+Many people diagnosed with a terminal illness experience physical decline, making it difficult to carry out daily tasks like maintaining hygiene and self-care.
 Caregivers can be a huge help with these intimate tasks that are performed with compassion and discretion.

 Home Support